russelljjarvis/russelljjarvis/README.md

             </a>

 </div>
+- * I have a [code portfolio](https://russelljjarvis.github.io/home/) if you can scroll midway down you can see projects I am editing most recently.
 - 🌱 I'm currently learning Julia and Nvidia Jetson Nano.
 - ⚡ Fun facts: Orca are also dolphins (toothed whales).
 Elephants really do have a large hippocampus (a structural determinant of good memory).
 Although octopus are largely cannibalistic, some species still give social living a go.
 - 😄 Pronouns: He/Him
 - 👯 I’m looking to collaborate on Julia spiking neuron model optimization.
 - 🤔 I’m looking for help with paid employment in FOSS.
-- * I have a [code portfolio](https://russelljjarvis.github.io/home/) if you can scroll midway down you can see projects I am commiting too most recently.
 - 💬 Ask me about computational neuroscience and favorite one line hacks.
 - 🔭 I’m currently working on all types of data driven neuron model optimization.